Vector bundles on Fano threefolds of genus 7 and Brill-Noether loci: Rank 2 stable sheaves on prime Fano threefolds

-Now let us assume that $g\ge6$ and show that $\f$ is globally generated.
 Following \cite[Proposition 5.4]{iliev-manivel:genus-8} one reduces to show that for any point $x\in Y$ and for a general surface $S'$ through $x$, the vector bundle $F_{S'}=F\ts\OO_{S'}$ is globally generated.
 Clearly it is enough to prove that $\cI_{Z}(1)$ is globally generated, where we denote again by $Z$ the zero locus of a general global section of $F_{S'}$.
-This amounts to show that $Z$ is cut out scheme-theoretically by its linear span, in other word that $Z$ cannot be contained in a subscheme $Z'\subset {S'}$ of type $\cZ^2_{m+1}$.
-But no such subscheme exists by Lemma \ref{zeta}, as soon as $g\ge6$.
+This amounts to show that $Z$ is cut out scheme-theoretically by its linear span, in other word that $Z$ cannot be contained in a subscheme $Z'\subset {S'}$ such that $\len(Z')=m+1$ and $\hh^1(S,\cI_Z(1))=2$.
+But no such subscheme exists by Lemma \ref{zeta}, as soon as $g\ge4$.